View Albert Hockenhull's Obituary on projo.com and share memories

 70, died peacefully, Sunday, September 8, 2019.

-He leaves his wife, Fran Hockeenhull, two children, several grandchildren, a sister Dolores Phillips, God daughter Hannah Phillips and many nieces and nephews.
+He leaves his wife, Fran Hockenhull, two children, several grandchildren, a sister Dolores Phillips, God daughter Hannah Phillips and many nieces and nephews.

 Born and raised in Warwick, R.I.